 - Contracted medical providers who withheld care or failed to meet medical standards when providing care

-- State or county agencies that placed children in a treatment center despite warning signs
+- State or county agencies that placed children in a treatment center despite warning signs, such as the Michigan Department of Health and Human Services

 - Investors or real estate owners, if they exercised control over operations